 The Catholic Safeguarding Advisory Service has produced a number of National Policies relating to the general arrangements for safeguarding children and vulnerable adults in the Catholic Church in England and Wales.
 Please read the Policies, which are available in electronic format and can be accessed via the following website:

 Code of conduct

-The Catholic Safeguarding Advisory Service has developed a Code of Conduct for adults which can be found at the link below.
+The Catholic Safeguarding Advisory Service has developed a Code of Conduct and guidance for adults which can be found at the link below.
 It is not exhaustive and cannot cover every eventuality.
 It is intended to provide a minimum framework for good practice when providing activities and events specifically for children and young people.